carlmontanari/scrapli/README.md

    following attributes of the `Scrape` object:
   - `username_prompt`
   - `password_prompt`
+- When using telnet you may need to set the `comms_return_char` to `\r\n` the tests against the core platforms pass without this, however it seems that some console server type devices are looking for this `\r\n` pattern instead of the default `\n` pattern.

 If telnet for some reason becomes an important use case, the telnet Transport layer can be improved/augmented.